Sze Yup Temple: Heritage listing

 As at 31 January 2008, the Sze Yup Temple is an item of State heritage significance as a rare and intact example of a Chinese temple in Australia.
 It is one of only two remaining places of worship for ethnic Chinese in New South Wales that predates the 1960s.
-It is one of four early (pre-World War 1) Chinese temples that remain active in Australia, the other being Yiu Ming Temple located at Alexandria, (Sydney), in South Melbourne and at Breakfast Creek, Brisbane.
+It is one of four early (pre-World War 1) Chinese temples that remain active in Australia, the other being Yiu Ming Temple located at Alexandria, (Sydney), See Yup temple in South Melbourne and at Breakfast Creek, Brisbane.
 The Sze Yup Temple has been continuously used by the Chinese community since it was built, and is a focus for the identity of the Sze Yup community in NSW and for those involved with traditional Chinese culture and belief.
 This tradition, intact temple is considered to be of both local and international significance.

 The Chinese community in Australia was instrumental, but unacknowledged, in the development of 19th Century Australian mining, agricultural, pastoral and furniture-making industries, and later in the growth of Australian import-export industries.
 In many parts of Australia in the 19th Century, Chinese at times exceeded numbers of European residents, leading to unique friendships and hostilities, particularly as economic-based competition.

 The Temple and its extensive grounds reflect the architectural forms and landscaping of the Sze Yup County in Guangdong Province, China.
 The building form reflects that of many "village" temples of this area.
 The Glebe Temple successfully adapted local materials and construction techniques, and its fabric is in excellent condition.

 The Temple and grounds demonstrate elements of the belief system of "feng shui" in the location, forms and orientation of built and landscape elements, and in the extended visual curtilage of the site to Rozelle Bay and Balmain in the north-west.

 The Temple is dedicated to Guan Di (Kwan Ti), a virtuous and revered military figure of the Three Kingdoms Period (AD220-AD280).
 Guan Di is worshipped widely throughout the Chinese diaspora.
 The Temple is well known for its accumulated "good luck".

 The 1898 central hall accommodated the Guan Di shrine, and the 1903 eastern and western halls respectively accommodate an ancestral hall, and a hall dedicated to Cai Bai Xing (Choi Buk Sing), the popular god of wealth.
 Families with memorial plaques in the Ancestral Hall, or those donating funds or images to the place retain a close connection with the Temple.

 The Temple and grounds provide a venue for large community celebrations through the year, as well as serving the needs of individual worshippers.
 Over time a number of Chinese organizations maintaining traditional Chinese cultural activities such as martial arts and lion dances, use the place for practice and performance, supporting the Temple's ongoing role as a community focus for the local Chinese community.